 Therapeutic practice is enriched through collaborative inquiry and action.
 Alongside my psychotherapeutic work, I have also taken teaching and supervisory roles at Hackney Community College and The Minster Centre and am grateful for the ongoing conversations with colleagues and students that this work affords me.
 I am involved with initiatives and campaigns that centre social justice amidst therapeutic practice.
 A writing practice is essential to nourishing my ongoing work and research; I have published in international journals and book collaborations.
 I am currently undertaking PhD research with the Department of Psychosocial Studies at Birkbeck, University of London, exploring the relationship between feminist psychotherapy and post-capitalist desire.

 My therapeutic work is enriched and supported through a committed practice in the Zen tradition; I am active within the Zen community, both on and off the meditation cushion.

-My psychotherapeutic approach is informed by the traditions of existential philosophy and Zen practice which both see life itself as relational and dynamic.
-Both recognise impermanence, change, uncertainty, suffering, anxiety and death to be an inevitable part of our every day lives.
-The challenge of authentic living is to confront and find meaning within these existential givens, as opposed to avoiding, or denying, them.
+My psychotherapeutic approach is informed by my formative training in existential psychotherapy and my ongoing Zen Buddhist practice; both see life as inherently relational and dynamic.
+Both recognise impermanence, change, uncertainty, suffering and anxiety to be an inevitable part of our everyday lives.
+The challenge of life is to confront and find meaning within these existential givens, as opposed to avoiding or denying them.
 Psychotherapy provides a unique opportunity to do this.
-I invite clients to pay close attention to their experiences; we work collaboratively in clarifying and reflecting upon their situations in order to gain deeper insight and awareness into how they might choose to live with greater meaning and connection to themselves and to others.
+I invite clients to pay close attention to their experiences; we work collaboratively in clarifying and reflecting upon their situations in order to gain deeper insight and awareness into how they might choose to live with greater meaning and connection to themselves, to others and to the environment.